Mary Ann Vecchio: Kent State

 On May 4, 1970, Vecchio was at Kent State University in northern Ohio.
-On April 30, President Richard Nixon had announced a U.S. invasion into Cambodia and students were having an anti-war protest.
+On April 30, President Richard Nixon had announced a U.S. invasion of Cambodia and students were having an anti-war protest.
 As she walked towards a field on campus where protesters were gathering, Vecchio struck up a conversation with a male student.
 The two watched as a student waving a black flag taunted a line of the Ohio Army National Guard, who seemed to fall back and then fired more than 60 shots at the students.

 Vecchio dropped to the ground during the firing.
 When she looked up, the student she had been talking to, Jeffrey Miller, lay beside her, shot through the mouth.
-She fell to her knees by his body, though nearby students appeared too stunned or confused to react.
-The other photos released 49 years later show Vecchio running to Miller's body from a distance, she was not with him when he was shot (see Getty file of photos by John Filo).
+She fell to her knees by his body, though nearby depicted students appeared too stunned or confused to react.
 Vecchio recalls crying, "Doesn't anyone see what just happened here?
 Why is no one helping him?"
-Three other students lay dead nearby.
+Three other students lay dead or dying nearby (William Schroeder died an hour later while undergoing surgery at Robinson Memorial Hospital).
 Vecchio remembers running from the scene until she saw National Guardsmen herding students onto a bus.
 Dazed and wanting to get away, she got on the bus, which drove two hours to Columbus, Ohio, where parents were waiting for their children who were attending Kent State.
 Vecchio, who had never heard of the city of Columbus before arriving, wandered the streets looking for food and shelter.